rigado/bootloader-tools/genimage/README.md

 as produces from genimage.
 The genimage tool adds some information to the beginning of the binary that is required for the bootloader.

 However, you do not sign the image.
-Signing the image will produce an invalid result.
+Signing the image will cause the OTA update to fail.